-It is the responsibility of the State Convention Director to purchase, maintain, and provide fresh roses for the First spouse and Incoming First spouse.
+Purchase, maintain, and provide fresh roses for the First spouse and Incoming First spouse.
 Red roses are for the outgoing first spouse, and yellow roses for the incoming first spouse.

-It is the responsibility of the State Convention Director to provide a meal count to the banquet venue at least one week in advance or as contractually required.

 Awards

-It is the responsibility of the State Convention Director to contact the awards vendor in February to inform them of the dates of the convention so that they may prepare for the large number of award requests they will be receiving.
+Contact the awards vendor in February to inform them of the dates of the convention so that they may prepare for the large number of award requests they will be receiving.

-It is the responsibility of the State Convention Director to contact each State Committee Chairs to remind them that they need to order their plaques from the awards vendor.
-It is the responsibility of the State Convention Director to follow up with each State Committee Chair to assure that they have ordered their plaques by April 1st.
+Contact each State Committee Chair to remind them that they need to order their plaques from the awards vendor.

+Follow up with each State Committee Chair to assure that they have ordered their plaques by April 1st.
 ENF Plaques will need to be ordered within the first week of April.

-It is the responsibility of the State Convention Director to contact the awards vendor to cross-check and verify that the State Committee Chairs have in fact ordered their plaques.
+Contact the awards vendor to cross-check and verify that the State Committee Chairs have in fact ordered their plaques.

-It is the responsibility of the State Convention Director to contact the State President and order special awards with the awards vendor.
+Contact the State President and order special awards with the awards vendor.
 Special Awards include the Spouse of Year, Elk of the Year, Officer of the Year, Committeeman of the Year.
 The recipients must be held in confidentiality.
 It is recommended that the awards vendor be requested to send proofs prior to engraving to assure that the information on the award is correct.

-It is the responsibility of the State Convention Director to maintain the wording for all special awards (listed above) and that these are communicated to new award vendors to maintain consistency of the awards.
+Maintain the specific wording for all special awards (listed above) so that these are communicated to any new award vendors to maintain consistency of the awards.

-It is the responsibility of the State Convention Director to contact the Vice-President’s to obtain the recipients of the District ER of the year awards, and to order those plaques from the awards vendor.
+Contact the Vice-President’s to obtain the recipients of the District ER of the year awards, and to order those plaques from the awards vendor.

-If the Spouse of the Year Award is to remain a clock, it is the responsibility of the State Convention Director to contact the award vendor in February so that the award is ready for engraving once the State President provides the recipient’s name.
+If the Spouse of the Year Award is to remain the traditional clock award, contact the award vendor in February so that the award is ready for engraving once the State President provides the recipient’s name.

-It is the responsibility of the State Convention Director to order the State President’s Gavel Plaque from the award vendor.
+Order the State President’s Gavel Plaque from the award vendor.
 The gavel plaque will need the name of the President, and officers except for Trustees.

-It is the responsibility of the State Convention Director to order the Americanism Award for the State President that has the Pledge of Allegiance by Red Skelton.
+Order the Americanism Award for the State President that has the Pledge of Allegiance by Red Skelton.

-It is the responsibility of the State Convention Director to pick-up all awards at least a week before the convention, and to verify that the proper names are on the plaques, and that there are no spelling errors.
+Arrange to have all awards picked up at least a week before the convention, and to verify that the proper names are on the plaques, and that there are no spelling errors.

-It is the responsibility of the State Convention Director to contact the State Americanism Chairman to send each contest winner’s essays no later than March 1st to the award vendor for engraving the essay on the winner’s plaque.
+Contact the State Americanism Chairman to send each contest winner’s essays no later than March 1st to the award vendor for engraving the essay on the winner’s plaque.
 These are the most time-intensive plaques to produce, and the vendor needs additional time to complete.
-The State Convention Director should follow up with the awards vendor to assure that this has been done.
+Follow up with the awards vendor to assure that this has been done.